neurord/stochdiff/README.rst

         <Section width="0.1" at="1.3" label="pointA" />
     </SpineType>

-The SpineAllocation statement assigns an id, specifies a spine type, specifies the region to which spines will be added, and the density of spines in that region.
-The LengthDensity is the average number of spines per micron of dendrite length.
-Alternatively you can specify areaDensity, which is the number per unit area.
+The ``SpineAllocation`` statement assigns an ``id``, specifies a spine type, specifies the region to which spines will be added, and the density of spines in that region.
+The ``lengthDensity`` is the average number of spines per micron of dendrite length.
+Alternatively you can specify ``areaDensity``, which is the number per unit area.
 An example follows:

 .. code-block:: xml

     <SpineAllocation id="sa1" spineType="spineA" region="region1" lengthDensity="1.1" />

-Each spine constructed this way gets a label of the form allocation_id[index].point_label.
-Where allocation_id is the id from SpineAllocation statement, index is the number of the spine within the population of spines generated from that SpineAllocation statement and point_label is the label from the original spine type statement.
+Each spine constructed this way gets a label of the form ``allocation_id[index].point_label``, where ``allocation_id`` is the ``id`` from ``SpineAllocation`` statement, ``index`` is the number of the spine within the population of spines generated from that ``SpineAllocation`` statement, and ``point_label`` is the ``label`` from the original spine type statement.
 This gives rise to spines with labels "sa1[0].pointA", "sa1[1].pointA", "sa1[2].pointA", etc up to the number of spines resulting from the allocation rule, all attached to region1.
 These labels can be used to specify injection sites for stimulation.
 Regions defined for segments or spines can be used to specify initial conditions.

 See purkmorph.xml, purkmoprhsml.xml and purkmorph2.xml for 1 and 2 compartment morphologies.
 Examples of branching are in morph1.xml and morph2.xml.
 Example of a spine allocation is in spines.xml.